troubleNadiagirl/ytissues-confluence/README.md

 # ytissues-confluence

-This plugin for Atlassian Confluence allows to insert YouTrack issue block into WIKI page.
+This plugin for Atlassian Confluence allows inserting YouTrack issue block into WIKI page.

 ## Build
 Build system for this plugin is Maven.
-To build you can run `mvn package` in your console.
+To start, run `mvn package` in your console.